hastagAB/Awesome-Python-Scripts/README.md

                 - `source env\bin\activate`
             - `pip freeze > requirements.txt`

-- Please add your script in the [project's list](https://github.com/hastagAB/Awesome-Python-Scripts#what-do-we-have) above.
+- Add your name & script in the [project's list](https://github.com/hastagAB/Awesome-Python-Scripts#what-do-we-have) above in the same format.
+[Compulsory]

 - Only One Commit per PR is Adviced.